n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/CiscoWebex/README.md

 ---
 permalink: /nodes/n8n-nodes-base.ciscoWebex
-description: Learn how to use the Cisco Webex node in n8n
+description: Learn how to use the Webex by Cisco node in n8n
 ---

-# Cisco Webex
+# Webex by Cisco

-[Cisco Webex](https://webex.com/) is a web conferencing and videoconferencing application.
+[Webex by Cisco](https://webex.com/) is a web conferencing and videoconferencing application.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/ciscoWebex/README.md).